wzid/cameron.rs/src/routes/blog/svelte-is-better.md

 # What's the difference maker?
 There are two points I would like to raise on what makes Svelte so much better for beginners.
 ## Tutorial Website
-Holy crap.
+Oh my gosh.
 The way that Svelte has structured their tutorial website and documentation is top tier.

 When you go to their [tutorial page](https://learn.svelte.dev) it greets you with some instructions on the left and an IDE on the right.
 Almost like the layout for [Leetcode](https://leetcode.com).